Alluxio/alluxio/docs/Lineage-API.md

 Lineage can be created by calling `TachyonLineage#createLineage(List<TachyonURI>, List<TachyonURI>, Job)`.
 A lineage record takes (1) a list of URIs to the input files, (2) a list of URIs of the output files, and (3) a *job*.
-A job essentially is a program that can run by Tachyon for recomputation. *Note: at Lineage Alpha, only a built-in `CommandLineJob` is supported, which simply takes a string of command that can run in terminal.
+A job essentially is a program that can be run by Tachyon for recomputation. *Note: at Lineage Alpha, only a built-in `CommandLineJob` is supported, which simply takes a command String that can be run in a terminal.
 In addition, the user needs to provide the necessary configurations and execution environments to ensure the command can be executed both at the client and at Tachyon master (during recomputation).*